Artifact Submission

 All accepted articles (including accepted articles subject to minor revisions) are eligible to submit artifacts.

-1. a Markdown-formatted README.md for your artifact;
+1. a Markdown-formatted README.md for your artifact (for details see below);

 2. a URL pointing to either